ReadShade/ReadShade/source/addons/shadertoggler.rst

 4. Setting Up a Shortcut
 ------------------------

-Set up a shortcut, such as :kbd:`Ctrl+1`, for the first group.
-Click the :guilabel:`Shortcut Box` and press the shortcut keys, then press :guilabel:`OK`:
+Create a shortcut for the first group, for example, :kbd:`Ctrl+1`.
+Click the :guilabel:`Shortcut Box`, press your chosen keys, then click :guilabel:`OK`:

 .. figure:: shadertoggler/shadertoggler7.png

    Screenshot showing the :guilabel:`Shortcut Box` with :kbd:`Ctrl+1` configured.

-You can choose to activate the add-on at startup or not.
-Press :guilabel:`OK` again.
+You can choose if the add-on starts automatically.
+Click :guilabel:`OK` again.

 5. Hunting for Shaders
 ----------------------

-Click the :guilabel:`Change shaders` button and let it run for a bit:
+Click the :guilabel:`Change shaders` button and let it run for a short time:

 .. figure:: shadertoggler/shadertoggler8.png

    Screenshot of the :guilabel:`Change shaders` button being clicked.

-The process will look like this:
+The process will first look like this:

 .. figure:: shadertoggler/shadertoggler9.png

    Screenshot showing the :guilabel:`Hunting for shaders` process in progress.

-And then change to this:
+Then it will change to this when finished:

 .. figure:: shadertoggler/shadertoggler10.png